syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 'Initialize the OCR processor
 Using processor As OCRProcessor = New OCRProcessor()
-    'Get stream from an image file.
+    'Get the stream from an image file.
     Dim stream As FileStream = New FileStream(@"D:\Input.pdf", FileMode.Open);
-    'Set OCR language to process.
+    'Set the OCR language to process.
     Dim document As PdfLoadedDocument = New PdfLoadedDocument(stream);
-    'Set OCR language.
+    'Set the OCR language.
     processor.Settings.Language = Languages.English;
-    'Sets Unicode font to preserve the Unicode characters in a PDF document. processor.TesseractPath = @"D:\Tesseractbinaries_core\Windows\x64";
+    'Set the Unicode font to preserve the Unicode characters in a PDF document. processor.TesseractPath = @"D:\Tesseractbinaries_core\Windows\x64";
     processor.PerformOCR(document, 0, 0, @"D:\tessdata", out OCRLayoutResult result);
     float angle = 0;